vberlier/narwhal/README.md

 ### Defining tests

-Unicorn lets you define tests using the `TEST` macro.
+Narwhal lets you define tests using the `TEST` macro.
 The first argument is the name of the test.
 Note that the test name must be a valid identifier.
 The macro invocation should be followed by the test body, defined between curly braces.

 ```c
 TEST(example)